biot-med/terraform-provider-biot-gen2/HOWTO-PUBLISH.md

 Package them in .zip files

-Generate SHA256SUMS and SHA256SUMS.sig
+Generate SHA256SUMS (and SHA256SUMS.sig if GPG signing is enabled)

-Create a GitHub release
+Create a GitHub release and automatically upload:

-Upload all files to the release:
+  - All .zip binaries
+  - SHA256SUMS file

+Note: GoReleaser automatically uploads the SHA256SUMS file to the GitHub release.
+If GPG signing is enabled, you may need to manually upload the SHA256SUMS.sig file:
-  - Go to your release on github - for example - https://github.com/biot-med/terraform-provider-biot-gen2/releases/tag/v1.0.0 (this is v1.0.0 releaes)
+  - Go to your release on github - for example - https://github.com/biot-med/terraform-provider-biot-gen2/releases/tag/v1.0.1
   - Click "Edit"
-  - Upload these files:
-    dist/terraform-provider-biot-gen2_1.0.0_SHA256SUMS
-    dist/terraform-provider-biot-gen2_1.0.0_SHA256SUMS.sig
+  - Upload: dist/SHA256SUMS.sig (only if GPG signing is enabled in .goreleaser.yml)

 ## Verify GitHub Release